-FD highly recommends all faculty take the course on the CME site on Indigenous Wellness.
+USask Continuing Medical Education offers 'The Role of Practitioners in Indigenous Wellness'.
 This course is offered regularly and you can register through the CME website.
 Click Here to view more details on this course.

-The CoM Division of Social Accountability has many resources and events to support your work in this area.
-Please visit their site at:
+The USask College of Medicine Division of Social Accountability has many resources and events to support your work in this area.

 View the summary of the final report of the Truth and Reconciliation Commission of Canada here